TaiTitans/TetTicket/README.md

 # TetTicket

-TetTicket is an online ticket management platform designed for Tet events.
-This project aims to high traffic system.
+`TetTicket is an online ticket management platform designed for Tet events.
+This project aims to high traffic system.`

+❗Note: this is a personal project on my career journey to become a Senior Backend Developer.
+So this project probably won't be the most optimal because I'm working on it and studying at the same time.

 ## 🚀 Key Features

-- Event Management:
-  - Add, edit, and delete events.
-  - View detailed event information.
-- Ticket Management:
-  - Create and manage ticket types (e.g., regular, VIP, combo).
-  - Monitor ticket availability.
-- User Support:
-  - Register and log in (with OAuth integration).
-  - Purchase tickets and make online payments.
-  - Send transaction confirmation and e-tickets via email.
-- Reports and Analytics:
-  - View event revenue statistics.
-  - Generate reports on tickets sold.
+### Distributed systems are subject to high loads >100,000 req/s

+-> Defense Line 1: RateLimiter - Circuit Breaker (Resilience4j)

+-> Defense Line 2: Distributed Cache -> Redisson.

+-> Defense Line 3: Local Cache (Guava)

+---
+**Deploy**: Docker Compose

+**Logging**: Prometheus + Grafana (Spring Boot, MySQL, Redis, Node Exporter)

+**Stack**: ELK - Elasticsearch - LogStash - Kibana

+**Testing Performance**: Vegeta, WRK.

+Setup Proxy **Nginx for Load Balancer**

+*Expected to be implement.*:

+**Message Queue**: Kafka Cluster.

+**Keycloak** for **Authentication and Authorization**.
+...
 ## 🛠️ Technology Stack

 ### Backend: